holehouse-lab/PIMMS/README.md

 ---

-###### PIMMS version v0.1.34-BETA (July 2023)
+###### PIMMS version v0.1.35 (February 2024)

-This version uses updates to the `cython` backend and is still in beta testing...

-## Preamble
+# Preamble
 PIMMS is still in development, but _in general_ the `master` branch on this repository can be considered (mostly) stable.

-A this stage, the PIMMS codebase is in cleanup mode prior to the 1.0 release.
-That is, we are not adding new features to `master` but instead sanitizing the code and the docs and making it more user friendly.
+As of version 0.1.35, we consider this to be the 'gold' release, and no major changes are expected before publication.

-As you use PIMMS, please report any all issues via the [issue tracker](https://github.com/holehouse-lab/PIMMS/issues).
-Issues here includes things that
+As you use this version of PIMMS please report any/all issues where things:

 1. Are wrong/don't make sense
 2. Don't behave in a way you expect
 3. Errors/exceptions when you wouldn't expect them

+If you have access to the [github repository](https://github.com/holehouse-lab/PIMMS) please log issues in the [issue tracker](https://github.com/holehouse-lab/PIMMS/issues).
+If you don't have access,  please contact Alex directly.

 There _shouldn't_ be any bugs in this version... but there could be.
 So we're working on it!
-This includes the development and deployment of a large unit-test suite, which takes time, but we're working hard!
+This includes the development and deployment of a large unit test suite, which takes time, but we're working hard!

-## Background
+# Background
-#### What is PIMMS?
+### What is PIMMS?
 PIMMS is a lattice-based simulation engine that allows both 2D and 3D simulations to be performed.
 Useful features include:

 1. Easy to use!
 Upon installation a command-line executable (`PIMMS`) is available, should be in you `$PATH` variable, and can be used to run simulations.
 No messing around, it (should) just work!